 How much Valium is fatal depends on the situation.
 Low doses of Valium can be fatal if combined with alcohol, narcotics, or other CNS depressants.
 Even at very high doses, it’s unlikely to cause permanent harm in a healthy individual on its own.
 But the side effects of Valium abuse can include terrible withdrawal symptoms and addiction, so it’s still a bad idea to take high doses of Valium recreationally.

 You should take the amount of Valium prescribed to you by your doctor.
 Never take more than recommended by a medical professional, and only take this oral medication as directed.

 Questions about too much Valium

-Do you still have questions about safe levels of Valium?
-Please leave your questions here.
+Please leave your questions about safe levels of Valium here.
 We do our best to respond to your queries with a personal and prompt reply.